Ragyi/adobe-dtm/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

 The Adobe DTM for WordPress plugin is the first WordPress plugin dedicated to setting up and configuring Adobe DTM on WordPress.
-This plugin will install the necessary DTM code on your WordPress site, with the option to have a data layer automatically built from your page and post data.

 == Description ==

 Adobe DTM is Adobe's tool for deploying it's Marketing Cloud tools to a website.
 The Adobe DTM for WordPress plugin is the first WordPress plugin dedicated to setting up and configuring Adobe DTM on WordPress.
 This plugin will install the necessary DTM code on your WordPress site, with the option to have a data layer automatically built from your page and post data.

-= Basic data included =
+= Data Layer =

 Adobe DTM for Wordpress builds a data layer variable for you.
 Using this you can easily insert data into your web pages to enhance the data collection.
 Some items include: